If you have landed here looking to contact the Albany Magistrates Court you can find those details by clicking here.

 Van Diemen’s Land (Tasmania) and New South Wales were not the only places established as penal colonies.
 The stocks situated in front of the Albany Courthouse are a reminder of Albany’s first beginnings as a penal colony.

 Albany was founded in 1826-7 in Western Australia when a brig sailing ship, the Amity, carrying a mix of convicts, soldiers among others, landed on the shores of King George’s Sound on Christmas Day 1826.
 It was the first settlement in Western Australia, and according to the Albany Historical Society, initially known as Frederickstown.
-An excellent historical recount can be found on the West Australian Department of Justice’s page on the history of the Courthouse and the Albany Historical Society’s site.
+An excellent historical recount can be found on the West Australian Department of Justice’s page on the history of the Courthouse.

 The Albany Courthouse is part of the Justice Complex in Albany and listed on the West Australian State Register of heritage places.
 The Albany Police Station was also in the Courthouse building until 1970.1